 Asperger syndrome is no longer included in the new edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 If you have Asperger syndrome, your healthcare provider may still use the term Asperger syndrome or Asperger’s.
 However, your diagnosis will be autism spectrum disorder.

 There’s no cure for Asperger syndrome.
 However, these treatments may help adults with autism cope with symptoms and difficulties.

 - Cognitive behavioral therapy.
 A therapist can help you cope with some of the emotional effects of autism, such as social isolation and anxiety.
 They can also help you learn new social skills so engaging with others feels easier and less frustrating.

 - Speech therapy.
 A speech pathologist can work with you to learn voice control and modulation.

 - Vocational therapy.
 Most adults with autism can and do maintain full-time, successful jobs.
 However, some people may face career-related difficulties.
 A vocational therapist can help you find solutions for the issues you face at work so that you can continue to be successful.

 - Medications.
 In adulthood, prescription drugs may be used to treat individual symptoms, such as anxiety or hyperactivity.
-Some doctors may also prescribe medications to try to reduce symptoms of AS.
-These medicines include stimulants, antipsychotics, and serotonin reuptake inhibitors (SSRIs).
+Some healthcare providers may also prescribe medications to try to reduce symptoms of AS.
+These medications include stimulants, antipsychotics, and serotonin reuptake inhibitors (SSRIs).

-You may also practice repetitive behaviors and develop a hyper focus on routine and rules.
+You may also practice repetitive behaviors and develop a hyperfocus on routines and rules.